teddybear315/BeanBot/README.md

 # BeanBot

-This repostiry is where we develop the official discord bot for the [Bean Gang](https://discord.gg/UPASQGM) discord server.
+This repository is where we develop the official discord bot for the [Bean Gang](https://discord.gg/UPASQGM) discord server.

 ## Project